ckamat/GettingAndCleaningData/codebook.md

 #### Section 2.
 Extract only the measurements on the mean and standard deviation for each measurement.

 Create a logcal vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
 Subset this data to keep only the necessary columns.
+Create a logical vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
+Subset this data to keep only the necessary columns.

 #### Section 3.
 Use descriptive activity names to name the activities in the data set

-Merge data subset with the activityType table to cinlude the descriptive activity names
+Merge data subset with the activityType table to inlude the descriptive activity names

 #### Section 4.
 Appropriately label the data set with descriptive activity names.